kintone-labs/kintone-ui-component/docs/Reference/MultipleChoice.md

 </details>

 ### setItems(items)
-Set all items of the checkbox.
+Set all items of the multiple choices list.
 When using this function in pure js, selected value is released.

 **Parameter**